Adaptive ratchets and the evolution of molecular complexity: Model for recognition function

-Recognition sites work in a complex molecular environment, which imposes stringent requirements for their functionality.
-First, spurious recognition generated by accidental binding of target molecules must be sufficiently rare.
-This sets a lower bound on the information content of recognition motifs, which can be defined as the Kulback-Leibler distance between the ensemble of target-bound sites and random sequence, $H(Q|P_0)$; see Methods.
-Second, functional sites must be target-bound at physiological concentrations of the target molecule, which sets a lower bound on the free energy gap to random sequence, $\Delta G$.
+Recognition sites work in a complex molecular environment.
+Transcription factor binding is a well-studied case in point: functional binding at target sites competes with spurious binding to off-target in a genome-wide sequence background.
+This imposes stringent requirements for functionality.
+First, spurious recognition generated by accidental binding of target molecules to off-target sites must be sufficiently rare \cite{friedlander2016intrinsic}.
+This sets a lower bound on the information content of recognition motifs, which can be defined as the Kulback-Leibler distance between the ensemble of target-bound sites and background sequence; see Appendix~\ref{app_B}.
+Second, functional sites must be target-bound at physiological concentrations of the target molecule, which sets a lower bound on the target binding affinity $\Delta G$.
 For transcriptional regulation in prokaryotes, these functionality requirements have been shown to broadly reproduce the observed architecture of minimally complex recognition sites~\cite{gerland2002selection, berg2004adaptive,lassig2007biophysics,tuugrul2015dynamics}.
-They also inform the minimal model used in this study \cite{berg1987selection}: sites have a code length $\ell \gtrsim 10$ and a sequence alphabet of $q$ equiprobable letters (with $q = 4$ for nucleotides and $q = 20$ for amino acids); each sequence position has one matching letter and $(q-1)$ mismatches with a reduced free energy difference $\Delta \Delta G /k_BT = \ep_0 \sim 1$.
+They also inform the minimal model used in this study~\cite{berg1987selection}: sites have a code length $\ell \gtrsim 10$ and a sequence alphabet of $q$ equiprobable letters (with $q = 4$ for nucleotides and $q = 20$ for amino acids); each sequence position has one matching letter and $(q-1)$ mismatches with a reduced free energy difference $\Delta \Delta G /(k_BT) = \ep_0 \sim 1$.
 In this model, we can characterise recognition sites by just two summary variables: the code length $\ell$ and the number of matches, $k$, or equivalently, the coding density $\gamma = k/\ell$.